input-output-hk/peras-design/docs/reports/tech-report-1.md

 * *history:* All the messages that have been sent.
 * *adversarial state:* The adversarial state can be anything, with the type is passed to the specification as a parameter.

-The differences with respect to the model proposed in the PoS-NSB paper are:
+The differences compared to the model proposed in the PoS-NSB paper are:

 * the execution order is not stored in the global state and therefore permutations of the messages as well as permutations of parties are not needed,
-* there is no global `Progess`.
+* there is no global `Progress`.

 Instead of keeping track of the execution order of the parties in the global state, the global relation is defined with respect to parties.
 The list of parties is considered fixed from the beginning and passed to the specification as a parameter.
 Together with a party, we know as well the party's honesty (`Honesty` is a predicate for a party).
 Instead of keeping track of progress globally we only need to assert that before the clock reaches the next slot, all the deliverable messages in the global message buffer have been delivered.